malciin/whois-domain-watcher/README.md

 ## Features

-- automatic resolution of responsible whois server for given `TLD` from `whois.iana.org` - ex. for `.PL` it resolves to `whois.dns.pl`
+- automatic resolution of responsible whois server for given `TLD` from `whois.iana.org` - e.g. for `.PL` it resolves to `whois.dns.pl`

 - auto querying whois for watched domains